Bruno17/multiTV/module.md

 For every button a javascript file will be included with the following path *assets/tvs/multitv/buttons/[groupkey]/[buttonkey].button.js* (groupkey contains the button group config key, buttonkey contains the button config key)

-Example for a generate coupons button with the group config key *coupons* and one button config key *generate*.
+Example for a generate coupons button with one group config key *coupons* and one button config key *generate*.
+The button section could contain several group configs and each one several button configs.

     "buttons": {
         "coupons": {